Shu-0924/Count-Based-Exploration-TRPO-hash/README.md

 <br>

 ## Continuous Control
-We compared TRPO-SimHash with normal TRPO in continuous control, and found that Count-Based-Exploration works better in the environment with sparse reward
+We compared TRPO-SimHash with normal TRPO in continuous control, and found that Count-Based-Exploration works better in the environment with sparse rewards.

 <br>